 With the painter's tape, tape off all areas that will not be painted.
 This might include baseboards, trim, door and window casings, and large shelves.

 - Drywall sanding screen

 Cut Off Loose Pieces of Wallpaper

-Dip the brush in the primer.
-Cut in the edges of the wall with the primer.
+After removing the loose wallpaper, prepare the walls for paint.
+Working steadily with a paintbrush, cut in the edges of the wall with the primer.
 Be sure to brush all areas that the roller cannot reach, usually about a 3-inch band of paint.
-Wear a respirator for this task.

 Roll the Wallpaper With Primer

 Place a paint liner in the paint tray.
 Mix the primer well, then fill the reservoir end of the paint tray with primer.
 Dip the roller cover in the primer and roll it out well on the tray; the roller should be saturated with primer but not dripping.